 Apart from tracing back references or incidents reported in the early minutes from 1881, there are no records apart from the charter, available within the lodge, and it is necessary to rely on research work by other Brethren, published papers and the recorded minutes of other lodges, including Grand Lodge to even have a glimpse into the past history of the Lodge.

-The fire in 1882, which destroyed the written word of the Lodge certainly left a clean sheet as far as records of any kind are concerned and it is fortunate for us that we still have the Minute and Petition books for further study.
 In compiling this paper, I acknowledge my appreciation to the work of George Draffen of Lodge Progress No.967, Bro.
 A. Donovan of Ancient Lodge No.49, the late P.M.
 Bro John Forrester and the late P.M.
 Bro.
 A.F.
 Hill of Lodge Operative No,47, various quotes from Grand Lodge Year Books and to the other Brethren who have published papers and studies, part of which I have used and in so doing, have endeavoured to give a practical and factual history of the Lodge.

 Time and circumstance may yet shed light on the unknown years but at present you have to come to terms with realities as they are, rather than how you would wish them to be.